AlohaLuo/gnbsim-backup/README.md

 # gnbsim
 gnbsim is a 5G SA gNB/UE (Rel.
 16) simulator for testing 5G System.
-The project is aimed to understand 5GC more efficiently than just reading 3GPP standard documents.
+The project is aimed to understand 5GC more efficiently than just reading 3GPP standard documents.The original repostitory has been deleted.
+This repo is for backup purpose.

 ## Getting Started
 <!--